 Filing for bankruptcy has long been a proven efficient means of getting creditors off of your back.
 The way attorneys accomplish this is through the implementation of an automatic stay.
 An automatic stay prevents creditors from collecting on all debts with a few exceptions.
 Once an automatic stay is in effect, creditors cannot:

 - Call your home, job, or family members for debt collection

 - Foreclose your home or repossess your vehicle

 Although your debt remains until it is discharged, creditors can no longer contact you.
-If any third-party debt collector continues to reach out to you during this time, our experienced attorneys can step in and ensure that they respect the court order.
+If any third-party debt collector or creditor harassment continues during this time, our experienced attorneys can step in and ensure that they respect the court order.
 Creditors who intentionally continue collection efforts can be found in contempt of the court and be ordered to pay damages including attorney fees.